ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_synchronization2.md

 - Queue family ownership transfer parameters are simplified in some cases.

-- Where two synchronization commands need to be matched up (queue transfer operations, events), the dependency information specified in each place must now match completely for consistency.

 - Extensions with commands or functions with a [VkPipelineStageFlags](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineStageFlags.html) or [VkPipelineStageFlagBits](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineStageFlagBits.html) parameter have